adetaylor/webkit-wiki/Contributing.md

 ## Code Review

 Before being landed by a [committer](https://github.com/orgs/WebKit/teams/committers), code must be reviewed by a [reviewer](https://github.com/orgs/WebKit/teams/reviewers).
-After a change is approved (sometimes through an `r+` or `r=me` in pull-request comments), it's the responsiblity of the commit author to be sure that the change will not fail any EWS queues, this is not automatically enforced for most queues to speed up development.
+After a change is approved (sometimes through an `r+` or `r=me` in pull-request comments), it's the responsibility of the commit author to be sure that the change will not fail any EWS queues, this is not automatically enforced for most queues to speed up development.

 ## Landing Changes

 _Most landing will be achieved via commit-queue, this outlines the current behavior of `git-webkit land`_

 To land a change, run `git-webkit land` from the branch to be landed.
-Note that only a [committer](https://github.com/orgs/WebKit/teams/committers) has the privledges to commit a change to the WebKit repository.
+Note that only a [committer](https://github.com/orgs/WebKit/teams/committers) has the privileges to commit a change to the WebKit repository.
 Before changes are landed, the reviewer should be noted in the commit message and changelog. `git-webkit` will automatically modify the commit message, but not the changelog. `git-webkit land` does the following:

 * Check to ensure a pull-request is approved and not blocked
 * Insert reviewer names into the commit message